-Six Die In Jakarta Riots After President Joko Widodo's Election Win Is Confirmed
+6 Die In Jakarta Riots After President Joko Widodo's Election Win Is Confirmed

 The violence followed official confirmation from Indonesia's General Elections Committee that Widodo had won the April election with 55.5% of the vote, to Subianto's 44.5%.
 The result largely echoed preliminary vote estimates from last month's election.
 But now officials say they've tabulated the vote from more than 800,000 polling places in the large and predominantly Muslim country.

 "It is the second time that Joko Widodo has beaten Prabowo Subianto," NPR's Julie McCarthy reports for our Newscast unit, "and the second time that Subianto has rejected the outcome.
-He claims massive fraud in the April 17 vote, but provides no evidence."
+He claims massive fraud in the April 17 vote but provides no evidence."

 Subianto has said he wants to settle the election results in court.
 But his supporters clashed with police in Jakarta's streets, throwing rocks and setting fire to tires and vehicles.
 On the other side, police and security officers fired tear gas and what were reported to be rubber bullets.